-Total Kjeldahl Nitrogen (TKN) Nitrate plus Nitrite Nitrogen Oil and Grease Total Dissolved Solids (TDS)
+Total Kjeldahl Nitrogen (TKN) Oil and Grease Nitrate plus Nitrite Nitrogen Total Dissolved Solids (TDS)

-4. Pollutant Minimization Program for Total Mercury
+5. Pollutant Minimization Program for Total Mercury

-The goal of the Pollutant Minimization Program is to maintain the effluent concentration of total mercury at or below 1.3 ng/L. The permittee shall continue to implement the Pollutant Minimization Program approved on August 14, 2013 by the Michigan Department of Environmental Quality, and modifications thereto, to proceed toward the goal.
+The goal of the Pollutant Minimization Program is to maintain the effluent concentration of total mercury at or below 1.3 ng/L. The permittee shall continue to implement the Pollutant Minimization Program approved by Michigan Department of Natural Resources and Environment (now MDEGLE) on March 20, 2008, and modifications thereto, to proceed toward the goal.
 The Pollutant Minimization Program includes the following: